 I. A licensee shall maintain a trustee checking account in a bank in this state for the benefit of debtors in which all payments received from the debtors shall be deposited and in which all payments shall remain until disbursed by the licensee in accordance with the terms of the contract.

-J. A licensee shall keep and use in his business books, accounts and records which will enable the superintendent to determine whether such licensee is complying with the provisions of this article and with the rules of the department.
+J. A licensee shall keep and use in the licensee's business books, accounts and records that will enable the deputy director to determine whether such licensee is complying with this article and with the rules of the department.
 Each licensee shall preserve such books, accounts and records for at least three years after making the final entry on any transaction recorded in the books, accounts or records.

-K. If a licensee desires to change his place of business or the name of the company under which the license is issued, he shall give written notice of the change within fifteen days to the superintendent and shall submit the license to the superintendent who shall enter an order permitting the change and who shall amend the license accordingly.
+K. If a licensee desires to change the licensee's place of business or the name of the company under which the license is issued, the licensee shall give written notice of the change within fifteen days to the deputy director and shall submit the license to the deputy director who shall enter an order allowing the change and who shall amend the license accordingly.

-L. A licensee shall, within fifteen days after termination of a debt management company, a branch office or an agency, inform the superintendent of the name and address of such company, branch office or agency and shall surrender the license to the superintendent.
+L. A licensee shall, within fifteen days after termination of a debt management company, a branch office or an agency, inform the deputy director of the name and address of such company, branch office or agency and shall surrender the license to the deputy director.

-M. A licensee shall annually on or before August 15 file a report with the superintendent giving such relevant information as the superintendent may require concerning the business and operations of each place of business during the preceding year beginning July 1 and ending June 30.
-The superintendent may assess a penalty of five dollars for each day the licensee fails to file such report.
+M. A licensee shall annually on or before August 15 file a report with the deputy director giving such relevant information as the deputy director may require concerning the business and operations of each place of business during the preceding year beginning July 1 and ending June 30.
+The deputy director may assess a penalty of $5 for each day the licensee fails to file such report.